Last Updated on

-For a 1000 word document, you would expect to pay between $200-$400 (plus GST).
+For example, for a 1,000 word document, you would expect to pay between $200-$400 (plus GST).
 Here at EthnoLink, we use a very unique and efficient delivery model to drastically reduce the cost of translation, whilst speeding up the process.
-As such, we are one of the most affordable and reliable translation service provider’s in Australia and were named the 3rd largest translation provider in Oceania in 2014 (Common Sense Advisory, 2014).
+As such, we are one of the largest, most affordable and reliable translation service providers in Australia

 There are a number of factors that are used to determine pricing:

 Factors That Influence per-word Pricing

 NAATI is the accrediting body in Australia for translators and interpreters.
 Generally speaking, most local translation agencies work with a team of NAATI Certified translators.
 If a NAATI Certified translator is not required, in some instances, an offshore, non-accredited translator can complete the translation.
 In countries where labour is cheap, this will bring down the price.

 Technical documents, or areas of significant specialisation, such as legal documents or engineering manuals can be more difficult to translate accurately than ‘general text’.
 As such, more time is needed in order to produce a high-quality technical translation service.
 As such, this is reflected in the price.

 Rare language pairs (eg. Tigrinya<>English) are typically priced very high due to supply/demand.
 There are very few Certified translators in some language pairs, and as such, their rates are higher than more common language pairs (eg. Chinese<>English).

 If you need your translations delivered with a very quick turnaround, be prepared to pay extra to expedite the process.
 The best translators are generally under quite high demand.
 If they need to put other projects on-hold in order to complete yours in a very tight time-frame, this will be reflected in the pricing.